Stephanie Winston Wolkoff: Melania and Me

-In 2020, Wolkoff published a book, Melania and Me, described as a "tell-all" about her tragic experiences in the White House with Donald Trump and Melania Trump.
-The book contains extensive direct quotes from Melania Trump; when asked how that was possible, Wolkoff explained that after her relations with the first lady soured, she began recording conversations.
-The Trump Justice Department filed a civil suit against Wolkoff in October 2019, alleging breach of a nondisclosure agreement, which the Biden Justice Department dropped in February 2021.
+In 2020, Wolkoff published a tell-all book, Melania and Me, about her experiences in the White House with Donald and Melania Trump.
+The book contains extensive direct quotes from Melania Trump.
+When asked how that was possible Wolkoff explained that after her relations with the first lady soured she began recording conversations.
+The Trump Justice Department filed a civil suit against Wolkoff in October 2019 alleging breach of a nondisclosure agreement, which the Biden Justice Department dropped in February 2021.

+On October 1, 2020, Wolkoff released audio tapes to CNN of conversations she had with Melania Trump in 2018.
+The conversations were recorded without the former First Lady's knowledge, and in part revealed embarrassing episodes.
+In one clip, Mrs. Trump noted the expectations of her around holidays, saying, “I’m working ... my ass off on the Christmas stuff, that you know, who gives a fuck about the Christmas stuff and decorations?
+But I need to do it, right?”
+Melania Trump responded saying, "She hardly knew me...
+This is a woman who secretly recorded our phone calls, releasing portions from me that were out of context, then wrote a book of idle gossip trying to distort my character."

 Personal life

-After her parents' divorce, she was adopted by her mother's second husband, Bruce Winston, the son of jeweler Harry Winston.
-Wolkoff met her husband, real estate developer David Wolkoff, in 1996 and they married in March 2000.
+After her parents' divorce she was adopted by her mother's second husband, Bruce Winston, the son of jeweler Harry Winston.
+In 1996 Wolkoff met her husband, real estate developer David Wolkoff, and they married in March 2000.
 They have three children.